 Several Agency programs and services impact local communities: summer reading, talking books, sponsorship of statewide literacy programs, etc. Employee voluntary involvement in agency charitable efforts such as Community Health Charities and United Way is encouraged.
 Several members of the Leadership Council and Team serve on various boards such as: First Steps and Rolling Readers.
 During business hours, employees may actively promote and collect voluntary donations for reputable/known charitable causes.
 Related notifications received from state government entities are shared with staff via email.
-Additionally, this year our Agency participated in a summer food drive donating a large amount of food and money to Harvest Hope food bank to help meet the need in the summer in particular when children were out of school.
+Additionally, this year our Agency participated in three food drives, donating a large amount of food and money to Harvest Hope food bank to help meet the need in the summer in particular when children were out of school.
 The Agency also participates in annual holiday activities by adopting a family and providing for them during the holiday season.
+Additionally, our donations to United Way collectively increased by 12% this year.